Agrrox/ccRegionManipulate/README.md

 - input minimum and maximum X and Z coordinates in 2dr space in which will be affected by the operation (Minecraft Region)
 - optionaly, choose vertical range which you want to affect, skip this if you want everything to be processed vertically from top to bottom.

-## Scripts
-- `ccRegionCopy.py` - copies all 2drs and 3drs files from user specified bounding box to `./region2dOutput/` and `./region3dOutput/` in world folder.

-- `ccRegionMove.py` - moves all 2drs and 3drs files from user specified bounding box to `./region2dOutput/` and `./region3dOutput/` in world folder.

-- `ccRegionMove.py` - deletes all 2drs and 3drs files from user specified bounding box from `./region2d/` and `./region3d/` in world folder.

 ##  Example of the program
 <details> <summary>SPOILER</summary>